 Here I'm going to share with you everything I know about harvesting, processing and cooking this special organ meat.

-They're best known as Rocky Mountain Oysters, but, depending on the location they may go under different names like bull fries, bull’s eggs, Montana tendergroins or just testicles.
+They're best known as Rocky Mountain Oysters, but, depending on the location they may go under different, colorful names.
+Here's a few examples: